xinzhang-lotusflare/llat/README.md

 ## How to build

 `llat` is implemented in Go.
 Make sure you have Go developement environment prepared.
+Required Go version: > `1.19.0`.

 Prepare required variables claimed in file `variables.sh`.